DylanBulfin/GBEmu/README.md

 # GBEmu
 This is a basic Gameboy emulator.
-Sound is not implemented at all and not all games work perfectly.
+Sound is not implemented at all and not all games work perfectly, but most I've tested do.

 ## Demo Videos
 * Tetris - https://www.youtube.com/watch?v=tNwYMBqwgAs